-Enhance digital protections available to individuals: by giving them the power to thwart surveillance capitalism’s ability to pervade;
+- Enhance digital protections available to individuals - by giving them the power to thwart surveillance capitalism’s ability to pervade and exploit.

-Raise awareness on the state of surveillance capitalism: by illuminating threats and opportunities; and,
+- Raise awareness on the state of surveillance capitalism - by illuminating threats and opportunities.

-Distribute more resources: Increase what is available and ensure it's redistributed to as many aligned partners as possible;
+- Distribute more resources - by increasing that which is available and ensuring it is redistributed to as many aligned partners as possible.

-Evolve the platform: Better facilitate the exchange of knowledge, funds, and other resources by improving and expanding our open call offerings;
+- Evolve the platform - by better facilitating the exchange of knowledge, funds, and other resources via improving and expanding our Open Call offerings.

-Maintain awareness: Create and make available open opportunities for learning and sharing back;
+- Maintain awareness - by creating and making available open opportunities for learning and sharing.

-Fortify the field: Further enable the ecosystem of people, institutions, organizations, projects, and communities to respond and persist;
+- Fortify the field - by further enabling the ecosystem of people, institutions, organisations, projects, and communities to respond and persist.

-Protect the network: Maintain a productive, enriching, and safe network of good-standing people and organizations who are our partners.
+- Protect the network - by maintaining a productive, enriching, and safe group of esteemed individuals and organisations as Reset partners.

-To accomplish our objectives and goals, Reset conducts and supports activities within the following types of work:
+In furtherance of our goals and objectives, Reset conducts and supports projects in the following areas of work: